Media and Performance

 Theatre Acting

-Through practical workshops and guided and independent textual analysis, you will learn to apply interpretative skills to the rehearsal and performance of both classical and contemporary theatrical texts.
+Through practical workshops and guided and independent textual analysis, you will learn to apply interpretative skills to the rehearsal and performance of contemporary texts.
 Supporting seminars will explore the vocal performance possibilities afforded by poetic and rhetorical techniques such as rhythm, rhyme, metre and repetition, drawing on examples from the selected performance texts.
 Seminars will also explore the physical performance possibilities with a focus on modes of status, shape change, stagecraft, animal work and psychological gesture.

 Music Video Production